Originated May 5, 2004

 While in Alsace to visit the camp this summer, DMH was interviewed on French radio: Here, courtesy of reporter Olivier Vogel of France Bleu Alsace (https://www.francebleu.fr/alsace )is one clip, more on main page and Call Me André website

-I have been entranced and engrossed in researching Natzweiler-Struthof, "Le Struthof" as it is called in France and Konzentrationslager Natzweiler/ KLNa by the Nazis (who created it on Alsatian soil as soon as that region was taken in 1940 to be administered as Germany, not occupied or Vichy France) since I first visited the camp in 1985.
-The thirty years I have spent with it are now as long a the time I spent doing photography.
-I was prepared to undetake this second career by undergraduate studies at Harvard (Radcliffe Class of '69) that included a graduate seminar about European Fascism.
+The website that follows represents researching Natzweiler-Struthof, "Le Struthof" as it is called in France and Konzentrationslager Natzweiler/ KLNa by the Nazis (who created it on Alsatian soil as soon as that region was taken in 1940 to be administered as Germany, not occupied or Vichy France) sinc1985. .
+I was prepared to undertake this second career by undergraduate studies at Harvard (Radcliffe Class of '69) that included a graduate seminar about European Fascism.
 The Ferguson History Prize for the sophomore essay in History was an honor I received before switching to Government major, for which I got my A.B.